Godsmith/mptr-bookmark/README.md

 ## Installation

-1. Close PowerToys
-2. Build
-3. Rename the output directory in `bin/Debug` to mptr-jira
-4. Copy the output directory to `C:\Program Files\PowerToys\modules\launcher\Plugins`
+1. Run Visual Studio code as administrator (needed for the build process to copy the plugin to the Program Files directory)
-5. Edit the settings file `C:\Program Files\PowerToys\modules\launcher\Plugins\mptr-jira\settings.json` to your liking
+2. Edit the settings.json file to your liking
-6. Start PowerToys
+3. Build the project

+The plugin will be automatically copied to the PowerToys Run plugins directory and PowerToys will be automatically restarted.

 ## Settings File